johnSmithPl/analytics_engineer_proj/README.md

 5.  **Docker images:**

-    The Docker images in the `docker-compose.yml` file are chosen to be the most recent stable ligt-weight versions.
+    The Docker images in the `docker-compose.yml` file are chosen to be the most recent stable lightweight versions.

 ## Architecture